 The 2005/06 season saw the managerial arrival of Cesare Prandelli, who, aided by a European Golden Boot-winning season from Luca Toni, guided the Viola to fourth place in the league.

-After the club’s longest serving manager departed to take charge of the national team in 2010, the Viola struggled for a while, but the hiring of current coach Vincenzo Montella and the enormous influx of new players that joined him turned things around, and last season they narrowly missed out on the final Champions League spot.
+After the club’s longest serving manager departed to take charge of the national team in 2010, the Viola struggled for a while, but the hiring of current coach Vincenzo Montella and the enormous influx of new players that joined him turned things around.

-Previously called the Stadio Comunale, the ground was renamed in honour of former Italian Football Federation president, Artemio Franchi, after refurbishments for the 1990 FIFA World Cup.
+Previously known as the Stadio Comunale, the ground was renamed in honour of former Italian Football Federation president, Artemio Franchi, after refurbishments for the 1990 FIFA World Cup.

 The running track was removed ahead of that tournament to allow more fans to enjoy the games, and the D-shaped arena can now hold 47, 282.